-The Toxics & Health team strives to reduce the impacts of harmful chemicals on San Franciscans and our environment using the principles below:
+The San Francisco Department of the Environment strives to reduce the impacts of harmful chemicals on people and the environment.

 When substances or practices pose a threat to health and safety, the department offers suggestions on how to avoid them and use safer alternatives.
 We believe that everyone has the power to make choices that can reduce their exposure to toxics.